minuteman3/cs4098-game/README.md

 * \#4 Module Location Interface
 	* Module location is specified on the game map by placing teams in cities.
 * \#7 Inquiry Interface
-	* Click on a City to get intervention possibilities for that city.
+	* Click on a City to get inquiry possibilities for that city.
 * \#1 Clickable Maps
 	* A world map is loaded from the jvectormap library.
 It has selectable regions and offers a list of all the regions which have been selected.
 	* Each city gives some basic city information such as {Cost per Developer, Morale, Productivity} during team selection phase.
 While the game is running, however, clicking on a city will give you access to the inquiry interface for that city.